liveswitch/liveswitch-connect/README.md

 ## Play

 The `play` verb lets you capture media from a local file (or pair of files) and send it to a LiveSwitch server.
+This is specifically for files that have been recorded using lsconnect/LiveSwitch.
+To stream arbitrary media into a LiveSwitch server, use ffcapture.
+See examples below.

 ### Usage
 ```